rkapl123/DBAddin/docs/DBSheets.md

 The header row and the primary key column(s), which are located leftmost, should not be modified, except for new rows where there is no primary key yet.

-Non-nullable columns have a darker pattern than nullable columns, this is however only effected once at creation/assigning the DBSheet.
+Non null-able columns have a darker pattern than null-able columns, this is however only effected once at creation/assigning the DBSheet.
 If column definitions change, you have to reflect this in the DBSheet Definition and recreate the DBSheet again (see [Finishing DBSheet definition creation](#Finishing-DBSheet-definition-creation)).

-Lookup columns are restricted with excel's cell validation, including a dropdown of allowed values.
+Lookup columns are restricted with excel's cell validation, including a drop-down of allowed values.

 Data is changed simply by editing existing data in cells, this marks the row(s) to be changed at the rightmost end of the data table as (c)reated, (u)pdated or (i)nserted.